mollsprow/portfolio/_tabs/projects/born_in_asl.md

 <h3>2.
 Two Day Educator Conference</h3>

 <strong>Day 1 - Presentations</strong>
-Human/Student Centered Design & Usability
+-Human/Student Centered Design & Usability
-How ASL students learn in the classroom
+-How ASL students learn in the classroom
-ASL assessments
+-ASL assessments

 <strong>Day 2 - Break Out Rooms</strong>
-Math - Designing assessment task
+-Math - Designing assessment task
-ELA - understanding ASL pedagogy
+-ELA - understanding ASL pedagogy

 On day one, I gave a presentation about usability, student centered design, and how we apply accessibility to assessments with the intention of aligning those not familiar with usability and accessibility on its definition and how it applies to the discussions we would be having for the rest of the conference.